 Concerned Florida residents, business owners, and municipalities across the state have already taken steps to become BearWise and protect both people and bears.
 Here are a few of the first to do so:

 Owners of Hog Wild BBQ in Carrabelle, Florida became concerned about bear activity at their business’ dumpster.
 The owners recognized that visitations by bears to the dumpster every night was not only a potentially dangerous situation for customers but bad for the bears as well, because fed bears are dead bears.
-They took matters into their own hands and constructed bear proof dumpster lids.
-Naturally, the bears sometimes found ways around creative safeguards, but with occasional modification this dumpster became one of the first in the state to be BearWise and remains so today.
+They took matters into their own hands and constructed bear-resistant dumpster lids.
+Naturally, the bears sometimes found ways around creative safeguards, but with occasional modifications this dumpster became one of the first in the state to be BearWise and remains so today.

 Wingfield North Subdivision

 The Wingfield North subdivision in Longwood, Florida was the site of a bear attack that left a resident severely injured in December 2013.
-The community responded by taking immediate steps to draft, implement, and enforce new Homeowner’s Association rules requiring all residents to secure garbage from bears and in turn other wildlife.
+The community responded by taking immediate steps to draft, implement, and enforce new Homeowner’s Association rules requiring all residents secure garbage from bears and in turn other wildlife.
 As a result of the new covenants, bear activity dropped within two months.
 Today, due to its proximity to the Wekiva River Basin, bears still travel through the neighborhood to other areas where attractants remain unsecured but are no longer lingering in the area.
 Wingfield North has made their covenants available to other communities interested in becoming BearWise through the use of HOA actions.

 Hurlburt Air Field